-4 Ecommerce Success KPIs That Are Critical to Growing Your Online Store
+4 Ecommerce KPIs That Are Critical to Your Online Store

 When tracking online sales in ecommerce, it’s easy to get caught up in vanity metrics, metrics that don’t really tell you much about how your online sales are performing.

-Impressions, clicks, and those other shiny looking metrics might look amazing on your Google Analytics reports, but they ultimately give you zero depth into what the heck is actually happening.
+Impressions, clicks, and all those other shiny looking key performance indicators (KPIs) might look amazing on your Google Analytics reports, but they ultimately give you zero depth into what the heck is actually happening.

 It’s amazing to open Analytics or your store stats and see 10,000 unique visitors today!